tensorflow/probability/tensorflow_probability/python/edward2/README.md

 log-joint probability function as input.
 Below we take the Bayesian logistic regression program which specifies a generative process, and apply the built-in `ed.make_log_joint` transformation to obtain its log-joint probability function.
+In this example, `ed.make_log_joint` takes as argument the generative program `logistic_regression` and returns a new function which takes as argument the union of the arguments to the generative program and the random variables created by the generative program.
+In our example, `make_log_joint_fn` returns a function taking `features`, `coeffs`, `intercept` and `outcomes` as arguments.
+The returned function computes the log joint probability of the model with the given values of the inputs and random variables (any random variable not passed in as an argument is sampled from the model.)

+In our example, `features` and `outcomes` are fixed, and we want to use Hamiltonian Monte Carlo to draw samples from the posterior distribution for `coeffs` and `intercept`.
+To this use, we create `target_log_prob_fn`, which takes just `coeffs` and `intercept` as arguments and pins the input `features` and output rv `outcomes` to its known values.

 ```python
 import tensorflow_probability as tfp